G-Node/python-odml/doc/tutorial.rst

 	- *children*: Section

 Section
-	- corresponds to (big) branches of the tree
+	- corresponds to branches of the tree
 	- *parent*: Section or Document
 	- *children*: Section and/or Property

 Property
-	- corresponds to (small) branches of the tree (groups values)
+	- corresponds to the leafs of the tree (containing the metadata)
 	- *parent*: Section
 	- *children*: no children